resun-c/django-auth0-engine/README.md

 ### HeaderAuthMiddleware

-The `HeaderAuthMiddleware` is similar to the `SessionAuthMiddleware` except that it authenticates the header and is used for APIs.
+This middleware is similar to the `SessionAuthMiddleware` except that it authenticates the header and is used for APIs.

-To use it add this to your `MIDDLEWARE` list:
+To use add this to your `MIDDLEWARE` list:

 ```
 'django_auth0_engine.middleware.HeaderAuthMiddleware'
 ```